Hi folks! I work as a Data Scientist and Program Manager at Hiller Measurements, USA.

-Hi folks!
-I am working as a post-doctorate researcher on US-Qatar Joint Collaborative Project on “Wireless Medical Device Security”.
-The project is a joint research between Temple University (USA), University of Idaho (USA) and Qatar University (Qatar).
+Previously, I was working as a post-doctorate researcher on US-Qatar Joint Collaborative Project on “Wireless Medical Device Security”.
+The project was a joint research between Temple University (USA), University of Idaho (USA) and Qatar University (Qatar).

-Previously, I was a visiting researcher at Wichita State University, Kansas, USA.
+I also worked as a visiting researcher at Wichita State University, Kansas, USA.

 My research is broadly in the area of distributed, intelligent systems, especially focusing on Security!

 - Machine Learning,

 - Distributed Systems,

 - Biologically inspired computing.

 I was a Tata Consultancy Services (TCS) Research Scholar at Indian Institute of Technology (IIT), Jodhpur, India.
 My Ph.D. dissertation revolved around “Improving Security in Wireless Sensor Network through Bio-Inspired Approaches” in Computer Science and Engineering.
 My research area is interdisciplinary in nature which combines ideas from machine learning, psychology, biology and sensor networks.
 I have developed solutions for the detection and removal of fraudulent nodes in sensor networks based on ideas borrowed from the above-mentioned fields.

 I received my bachelor’s in Computer Science Engineering from College of Technology and Engineering in 2010 with Honors.
 Academically, I worked as Assistant Professor for computer science department with SS College of Engineering.
 Professionally, I have also worked as Design Executive with Phosphate India Private Limited, India.
 I have been the winner of Graphical System Design Achievement Awards, held by National Instruments in 2013.